Last modified: June 7, 2022

 You cannot undo this action.Note:

-This action does not appear for the cPanel account’s default account.
+This action does not appear for the cPanel account’s system user email account.

 Account @ Domain — Click to perform the following actions:

 - Click Account to sort the list alphabetically by account name.

 - Click Domain to sort the list alphabetically by domain name.